-- 45. Capital funding (as defined in paragraph 10) is provided on a financial year basis and must be used for the purposes intended, in accordance with the terms and conditions that apply (as set out in paragraphs 46 to 51).
+- 38. Capital funding (as defined in the 'Terminology' section) is provided on a financial-year basis and must be used for the purposes intended, in accordance with the terms and conditions that apply (as set out in paragraphs 40 to 48).
 The OfS will not make payments to providers in advance of need and thus providers must use capital grants in full within the relevant funding period for which they are provided.
-For the formula grants first announced in 'Formula capital funding: 2024 allocations', 23 the relevant funding period is specified in that document as: - financial year 2023-24 for providers that received a capped allocation of £50,000 through this distribution, as announced by letter on 21 March 2024 - financial year 2024-25 for providers that received a formula allocation as part of the updated allocations announced on 26 July 2024.

-For capital grant allocations awarded in December 2022 following our competitive bidding exercise, 24 the relevant funding period is the three financial years 2022-23 to 2024-25.
-The deadline for the spend of this funding is 31 March 2025.
-Of funding must not be used for advance payments to contractors, or other financing arrangements (such as bonds) where payments precede production of goods or delivery of services.

-22 See www.officeforstudents.org.uk/for-providers/student-choice-and-flexible-learning/degree-apprenticeships/degree-apprenticeships/funding-for-degree-apprenticeships/.

-23 See www.officeforstudents.org.uk/publications/formula-capital-funding-2024-allocations/ (OfS 2024.13).

-24 See www.officeforstudents.org.uk/publications/capital-funding-for-financial-years-2022-23-to-2024-25/.

-46. Allocations of capital funding are provided to enhance the learning experience of higher education students at providers, by helping raise the quality of their learning and teaching facilities.
-Providers must use capital grants for this purpose, in particular to directly support relevant facilities in relation to one of more eligible projects:
+There are two active capital funding allocation streams for financial year 2025-26: - a. funding allocated through a competitive bidding process - b. formula grants, to be announced in autumn 2025. - 39.
+We announced details of how capital funding will be allocated in June 2025.
+19 - 40.
+For both capital funding streams, the relevant funding period is the financial years 2025-26; the deadline for the spend of this funding is 31 March 2025.
+OfS funding must not be used for advance payments to contractors, or other financing arrangements (such as bonds) where payments precede production of goods or delivery of services. - 41.
+Allocations of capital funding are provided to enhance the learning experience of higher education students at providers, by helping raise the quality of their learning and teaching facilities.
+Providers must use capital grants for this purpose, in particular to directly support relevant facilities in relation to one of more eligible projects: - a.

-a.
 Relevant facilities are:

+19 OfS, 'Capital funding for financial year 2025 to 2026' (OfS 2025.29).

 - i.
 The purchase of equipment (including IT equipment) used for learning, teaching or assessment.
-This does not include renting or hiring of equipment.25 - ii.
+This does not include renting or hiring of equipment.20 - ii.
 The acquisition, replacement or construction of premises or infrastructure (including IT infrastructure) used for learning, teaching or assessment.
 Acquisition may include the purchase of leaseholds, but this category does not include the making of payments outside of the purchase price, such as for rental or service charges. - iii.
 The refurbishment, expansion or adaptation of existing premises or infrastructure (including IT infrastructure) that are to be used for learning, teaching or assessment. - b.
-Eligible projects are capital expenditure projects that address one or more of three priority categories: - i.
-Category 1 High-cost subjects of strategic importance.
-These are subjects in price groups A, B, and C1.1.26 These include laboratory-based subjects in science, technology and engineering, and healthcare disciplines in medicine, dentistry, nursing, midwifery and allied health professions, veterinary science and archaeology. - ii.
-Category 2 Enhancement of graduate employability and skills needs of employers and industry and therefore local and regional economies, in particular in supporting technical provision at Levels 4 and 5, and degree apprenticeships. - iii.
-Category 3 Part-time and other forms of flexible provision to include the development of higher education short course study. - 47.
+Eligible projects are capital expenditure projects that will: - i.
+Support the capital needs of providers in delivering courses that will address the government's missions and priority sectors for growth and meet the needs of local employers and regional economies as identified through one or more of the following: - the needs of local employers and regional economies, as identified in Local Skills Improvement Plans (LSIPs) - Skills England's initial priorities - the government's developing Industrial Strategy. - ii.
+Demonstrate value for money and support environmental sustainability in reducing energy consumption. - 42.
 In addition, any capital grants awarded through the bidding competition must be used: - a.
 On expenditure items included in the provider's successful bid or which we have subsequently approved. - b.
-In accordance with any other terms and conditions that were specified when we awarded the grant or which have been set out by us subsequently.
+In accordance with any other terms and conditions that were specified when we awarded the grant, or which have been set out by us subsequently. - 43.
+OfS capital funding must be used for projects that focus on higher education teaching and may be subject to audit.
+We recognise, however, that it may be neither feasible nor desirable to create ring-fenced boundaries between higher and further education, or teaching and research facilities.
+For example, equipment purchased using OfS capital funds may be used by both higher and further education students or for both teaching and research purposes.